Assault and Battery

 Many cases of assault and battery will require medical care or even hospitalization.
 However, even minor injuries can become expensive, especially when injuries build on each other.
 If a victim had a pre-existing condition or injury, the perpetrator is still responsible for the increased injury.
 So, if you are injured by another person, they have to pay.

-This is where your lawyer comes in.
+This is where your a Lawyer for Assault Charges in Los Angeles comes in.
 Once you have been injured, immediately contact a personal injury attorney who can walk through your case with you and ensure that you receive all the compensation you are owed.

 Our Experienced Attornyes in this Area

-If you or a loved one was assaulted and battered by someone else, contact a personal injury attorney to help you.
+If you or a loved one was assaulted and battered by someone else, contact an Assault and Battery Lawyer in California to help you.
 To schedule a free initial consultation with a lawyer experienced in assault and battery, contact the Law Offices of Eslamboly Hakim in Los Angeles County.
 Call 800-LAW-TALK (529-8255) or contact us online.